-Student placements are an excellent way to get your feet wet and use the knowledge and skills you acquired.
-There are plenty of student placement jobs available and you just need to look hard enough!
+Student placements are an excellent way to get your feet wet and use the knowledge and skills you acquired during your studies.
+There are plenty of student placement jobs available and you just need to look hard enough.

 It is always beneficial to experience actual tasks closely related to your industry, and student placements are a great way to do it!